Tidal farm: Tidal Farm Generation in North America

 North America has fewer tidal power stations than any other comparable geographical area, in terms of GDP or population.
 Tidal power has been estimated to be able to account for fifteen percent of the United States' power consumption if harnessed correctly.
 The first tidal installation in North America to connect to a power grid was laid down in 2012, in Cobscook Bay, Maine by the Ocean Renewable Power Company.
 The preliminary device generates 180 Kilowatts at full capacity.
 Plans to install two more devices were shelved as of 2013.
-Tidal generators were installed in 2009 by OpenHydro and Emera the Bay of Fundy.
+Tidal generators were installed in 2009 by OpenHydro and Emera in the Bay of Fundy.
 These tidal generators suffered damage, losing several blades in the process, due to the powerful tides in the Bay.
 In the autumn of 2016 a joint venture by the same two companies successfully placed a 2-Megawatt tidal generator in the Bay of Fundy, of which Cobscook Bay is a constituent area.
 The successful integration of the new tidal generators to local power stations, and the connected power grid supplies an estimated 150 to 200 homes per day.